DOI-ONRR/doi-extractives-data/_downloads/federal-production-by-month.md

 breadcrumb:
   - title: Downloads
     permalink: /downloads/
-description: This dataset contains information on production on federal lands and waters.
-We have versions of these datasets available for calendar years 2008-2017 and for fiscal years 2008-2017.
+description: This dataset contains monthly production volumunes on federal lands and waters and Native American lands.
+We have monthly production data from January 2008 through the most recently available month, which is usually 3-4 months prior to the current month.
 tag:
 - Data
 - Downloads
 - Documentation
+- Native American
+- Indian
 - Federal
 - Production
 ---